trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 STOP_WORD_INSTRUCTIONS = '\n📝\n\n'
 ```

-The following function converts recipe object to string (sequence of characters) for later usage in RNN input.
+The following function converts the recipe object to a string (sequence of characters) for later usage in RNN input.

 ```python
 def recipe_to_string(recipe):